thalsi/Learn-typescript/README.md

 - TypeScript gives support for modules whereas JavaScript does not support modules.
 - TypeScript has Interface but JavaScript does not have Interface.

+## Javascpit and Typescrpit

+- Typescpit is a Oject-Oriented language
+- Typescpit has a featrue know as Static typing
+- Typescpit gives support for modules
+- Typescpit support optional parameter
+- Javascpit a scrping language
+- Javascpit does not have static typing
+- Javascpit does not support modules
+- Javascpit does not support optional parameter

+## benefits of TypeScpit

+- fast, simple and easy to lrean an run any boswer or javascpit engine
+- simler to javascpit
+- typescpit code extenting javascpit code

 ## tsc

 - tsc typeScrpit_FileName.ts